 Egress Window Wells and Egress Windows in Kansas City, Missouri

 Did you know building codes specify that basements, basement bedrooms, and every sleeping room shall have at least one operable emergency and rescue opening?
 Egress means “a way of going out or leaving a place,” and you want your windows to allow for escape in the event of an emergency.
-Especially when your structure has a fire, you need a window that can allow you to get out or a firefighter to get in.
+Especially when your structure has a fire, you need an open window that can allow you to get out or a firefighter to get in.

 Egress window systems are not only the solution to adding safety compliance to your livable basement space; they add light, ventilation, and value as well.
 We all know that windows let in light and allow for ventilation, but the question you might be asking is how does it bring value?
 Adding an egress window allows homeowners to use their finished basement as a bedroom, and most will recoup 20 or 30 times the money they invested when it comes time to sell their home.

 In addition to an emergency escape route, egress window wells help turn your basement into a retreat.
 These windows have a stone texture that truly looks and feels like real stone, adding great curb appeal and an aesthetically pleasing view from inside and outside your home.
 These wells also allow for more natural light into an otherwise dark & drab basement.

 Video of Egress Window Installation